'Phasmophobia' adds two new spooks and two new dev team members

 The Yokai is aggravated by players talking, which will cause it to go on the hunt earlier in matches.
 The Hantu is a spirit that moves much faster in cold rooms and slower in warm ones, which means players will need to keep the power on to ensure a decent chance at survival.

-As well as being added into the game, these ghosts have had their spawn rates tripled, them more likely to appear in maps to spook players.
+As well as being added into the game, these ghosts have had their spawn rates tripled until the next update, making them more likely to appear in maps to spook players.

-The new map, Willow Street House also promises to be a cramped and claustrophobic experience, with no hiding spaces, forcing players to face off against ghosts earlier than anticipated.
+The new map, Willow Street House also promises to be a cramped and claustrophobic experience, with no hiding spaces, forcing players to face off against ghosts earlier than they might anticipate.

 The full patch notes for the latest release are available on Phasmophobia‘s Steam page.

-In other news, the developers behind overnight success Among Us has left the developers at Innersloth burned out.
+In other news, the overnight success of Among Us has left the developers at Innersloth burned out.

 An interview conducted by Anthony Padilla saw the whole development team expressing feelings of pressure and constant negativity.